Michaael01/Setting-up-Splunk-SIEM-Attacking-and-Remediating-it/README.md

 ## Performing a Brute force attack on target_PC and reviewing events via Splunk

-I used crowbar to launch a brute force dictionary attack on target_PC from the Kali Linux machine.
+I used Hydra to launch a brute force dictionary attack on target_PC from the Kali Linux machine.
 I had enabled RDP on target_PC desktop-c87no7b beforehand so this attack would be feasable.
 <img width="1611" height="484" alt="image" src="https://github.com/user-attachments/assets/60e75c6a-0ca8-4013-90d4-4609cd71cafc" />